 The Department of World Languages and Cultures offers a Bachelor of Arts in Modern Languages (BA).
 There are four different options for this major:

-The options and focus on the major intellectual concerns, culture and communication.
-Serving as the paradigmatic model for thinking in the human sciences, language occupies a high rung in the conceptualization of numerous disciplines and sign systems.
-Language courses offer an understanding of language as a system and a model of communication in its cultural context, in addition to providing skills in a number of languages.
-The learning of languages facilitates the cultural connection with the various linguistic groups of the region.
+Serving as the paradigmatic model for thinking in the human sciences, language is at the heart of the conceptualization of numerous disciplines and sign systems.
+The Department of World Languages and Cultures offers instruction in many languages and provides its majors and minors with many opportunities to study abroad.
+Our mission is to represent the diversity of human cultural achievements and experiences through the development of international language skills.
+The four options in the major (French, French/Spanish, Italian/Spanish, and Spanish) as well as our minors offer an understanding of language as a system and a model of communication in its cultural context, in addition to providing skills in a specific language.
 The specific areas of study include instruction in language, literature, linguistics, civilization and culture.

 The BA in World Languages and Cultures provides students with the ability to function more effectively in the plurilingual and multicultural world we live in.
 The courses offer students the opportunity to acquire one or two second language(s) and to become aware of the cultures in which they flourish.
 Language courses offer an understanding of language as a system and a model of communication in its cultural context, in addition to providing skills in a number of languages.
 The specific areas of study for this degree include language, literature, civilization and culture.
 Internships, practicums, as well as many Study Abroad programs are available to help students develop an awareness of cultural diversity.